chipsalliance/i3c-core/docs/source/ext_cap.md

   - IBI_THLD_STAT
   - R
   - 0x0
-  - TTI IBI Buffer Threshold Status, the Target Controller shall set this bit to 1 when the number of available entries in the TTI IBI Queue is >= the value defined in `TTI_IBI_THLD`
+  - TTI IBI Buffer Threshold Status, the Target Controller should set this bit to 1 when the number of available entries in the TTI IBI Queue is >= the value defined in `TTI_IBI_THLD`
 * - 1 [11]
   - RX_DESC_THLD_STAT
   - R
   - 0x0
-  - TTI RX Descriptor Buffer Threshold Status, the Target Controller shall set this bit to 1 when the number of available entries in the TTI RX Descriptor Queue is >= the value defined in `TTI_RX_DESC_THLD`
+  - TTI RX Descriptor Buffer Threshold Status, the Target Controller should set this bit to 1 when the number of available entries in the TTI RX Descriptor Queue is >= the value defined in `TTI_RX_DESC_THLD`
 * - 1 [10]
   - TX_DESC_THLD_STAT
   - R
   - 0x0
-  - TTI TX Descriptor Buffer Threshold Status, the Target Controller shall set this bit to 1 when the number of available entries in the TTI TX Descriptor Queue is >= the value defined in `TTI_TX_DESC_THLD`
+  - TTI TX Descriptor Buffer Threshold Status, the Target Controller should set this bit to 1 when the number of available entries in the TTI TX Descriptor Queue is >= the value defined in `TTI_TX_DESC_THLD`
 * - 1 [9]
   - RX_DATA_THLD_STAT
   - R
   - 0x0
-  - TTI RX Data Buffer Threshold Status, the Target Controller shall set this bit to 1 when the number of entries in the TTI RX Data Queue is >= the value defined in `TTI_RX_DATA_THLD`
+  - TTI RX Data Buffer Threshold Status, the Target Controller should set this bit to 1 when the number of entries in the TTI RX Data Queue is >= the value defined in `TTI_RX_DATA_THLD`
 * - 1 [8]
   - TX_DATA_THLD_STAT
   - R
   - 0x0
-  - TTI TX Data Buffer Threshold Status, the Target Controller shall set this bit to 1 when the number of available entries in the TTI TX Data Queue is >= the value defined in `TTI_TX_DATA_THLD`
+  - TTI TX Data Buffer Threshold Status, the Target Controller should set this bit to 1 when the number of available entries in the TTI TX Data Queue is >= the value defined in `TTI_TX_DATA_THLD`
 * - 1 [3]
   - TX_DESC_TIMEOUT
   - R/W1C